OmarChaalan/omarchaalan/README.md

 - Serverless backend with **AWS Lambda, API Gateway, Cognito, and RDS**
 - React frontend hosted on **S3**, delivered with **CloudFront** and **Route 53**
 - Recommendation system built with **AWS Personalize**
 - Entire infrastructure managed using **Terraform**
+- Used **AWS SNS** for the notificatiob system
 - Includes price comparison using external book APIs

 ---